SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 is a function which reduces the problem's solution to a scalar which the optimizer will try to minimize.
-While this is very flexible, two convenience routines are included for fitting to data:
+While this is very flexible, two convenience routines are included for fitting to data with standard cost functions:

 ```julia
 L2Loss(t,data;weight=nothing)
 CostVData(t,data;loss_func = L2Loss,weight=nothing)

 ```

 where `t` is the set of timepoints which the data is found at, and